eubtube/HOT_GCC_Collines/README.md

 - `colline_grid_joined_adj.gpkg`: a grid based on the colline extents file above.
 Grid draped over the entire colline area and a row/column location associated with each cell that can ultimately be associated with a quadkey for the tile ID.
-**for use with the `iterate_grid.ipynb` file to break break the grid into projects**
+**For use with the `iterate_grid.ipynb` file to break the grid into projects**
 - `102022.prj`: Esri projection file for Africa Albers projection
 - `colline_grids.qgs`: a QGIS project for viewing the colline tile extents and the grid for visualization of files for `iterate_grid.ipynb`.
 - `3d_template_clean.qgs`: a QGIS project for testing `add_to_qgisproject.py`

-Not Included (but needed for the scripts):
+**Not Included (but needed for the scripts):**
 - The single JAXA file for the entire AOI in Africa Albers Projections used to make smaller project DEMs (about 5GB)
-- Maxar Images (too big to share, but can share a sample)[150+ GB]
+- Maxar Image tiles with quadkey id filenames (too big to share, but can share a sample)[150+ GB]
 - DRC-UG Building Footprints (3.1 GB)

-Still learning best practices for organizing repos and I'm aware this is quite a mess, so I'm welcome to suggestions on how to better organize this into folders
+Still learning best practices for organizing repos and I'm aware this is quite a mess, so I'm welcome to suggestions on how to better organize this into folders.